stefan-hoeck/idris2-pack/README.md

 ### Uninstalling pack

-If installed pack directly (i.e. not through a package manager like AUR), you can uninstall pack with `pack uninstall`.
+If you installed pack directly (i.e. not through a package manager like AUR), you can uninstall it with `pack uninstall`.

 ## Customization